 All-Purpose Flour: All purpose flour is used in this recipe, because it doesn’t contain leavening agents.
 We’re adding our own…baking powder.

 Baking Powder: Baking powder is a leavening agent, and makes cakes rise.
-We are using some in this recipe to give the cake just a slight amount of lift.
+We are using some in this recipe to give the cake just a slight amount of lift, so that it’s not super dense.
+We simply want buttery and dense.

 Salt: Salt always enhances the other flavors in baked goods.
 We need some.